 I am rather a fan of ATCs – Artist Trading Cards.
 They are fun, economical, friendly and exciting.

-So what is an ATC all about then?
+So what are Atrist Trading Cards all about then?

 The artist trading card is said to have been born in 1997 in Switzerland when M. Vänçi Stirnemann of Zurich hosted the first swap at “INK. art & text”.
 Since then this small art form has grown very large in popularity and many artists and crafters are embracing the concept.

-[dropcap style=”font-size: 60px; color: #9b9b9b;”] E [/dropcap]ach ATC should be exactly 3.5 inches tall and 2.5 inches wide.
-This is the same size as a standard trading card.
+Each ATC should be exactly 3.5 inches tall and 2.5 inches wide.
+This is the same size as a standard trading card such as a baseball card and many playing cards.
 Most are rectangular but some artists do experiment with arched tops etc.

 The ATC is supposed to be a trading card and so should have a little thickness to it.
 Even the fabric ones are not too flimsy.